 We recommend you backup your Database & Documents folders every day.

 Optomate Touch utilises a Microsoft SQL Server database and ships with MS SQL Server 2019 Express edition, providing a 10GB database threshold, more than enough for a single practice.

 Larger Enterprise edition installations may require Standard, Business Intelligence or Enterprise editions of MS SQL Server requiring you to purchase an appropriate Microsoft license.

 We recommend running Optomate Touch on an Intel-based PC with at least 8GB RAM and Windows 11 Professional Edition.
 We do not support Windows ‘Home’ editions.
 When running Optomate Touch on a network, more RAM may be required for the Server (Main PC).

 The PC or device running Optomate Touch must support a minimum horizontal display resolution of 1280 and vertical resolution of 900 pixels.

 Network workstation PC’s should be cabled where possible, using a minimum 100Mbps connection, although we recommend 1Gigabit connections.

 When running wireless devices we recommend utilising 802.11n or 802.11ac technology.

-If you are deploying an Enterprise single database, multiple location solution, you will require an instance of MS SQL Server 2014 or 2016 Standard Edition or above.
+If you are deploying an Enterprise single database, multiple location solution, you will require an instance of MS SQL Server 2019 Standard Edition or above.
 Application Servers require 200MB RAM per user and Database Server requires 2GB for the Operating System + 4GB per Database instance + 100MB per user.
-Both Application and Database Servers should be running Windows Server 2012 R2 or 2016.
+Both Application and Database Servers should be running Windows Server 2019 or above.